joshherkness/Studr/Pods/Eureka/README.md

 ## Introduction

 **Eureka!** is a library to create dynamic table-view forms from a [DSL] specification in Swift.
 This DSL basically consists of *Rows*, *Sections* and *Forms*.
 A *Form* is a collection of *Sections* and a *Section* is a collection of *Rows*.

+If you have been using `XLForm` then many terms will result familiar to you.

 Both `Form` and `Section` classes conform to `MutableCollectionType` and `RangeReplaceableCollectionType` protocols.
 This makes a whole bunch of functions available to be executed on them.